saturnlighting/literature-review/README.md

-fear of crime; S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK; Peter R. Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and there are several reviews on the appropriate lighting for pedestrians’ reassurance (S. Fotios, Unwin, and Farrall 2015; Fotios, S and Cheal, C. 2010; Steve Fotios and Castleton 2016).
+fear of crime; S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK; Peter R. Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and several reviews looked at the appropriate lighting for pedestrians’ reassurance (S. Fotios, Unwin, and Farrall 2015; Fotios, S and Cheal, C. 2010; Steve Fotios and Castleton 2016).
 However, to the best of our knowledge, no academic paper has reviewed the international literature available on